Marker-Inc-Korea/AutoRAG/docs/source/nodes/passage_reranker/upr.md

 - (Optional) `use_bf16` (boolean):
   - Whether to use bfloat16 for the model.
   - Default is `False`.
-- (Optional) `num_gpus` (int):
-    - Number of GPUs in your machine.
-    - Default is 1.
-    - If you use CPU, just keep this parameter as 1.
 - (Optional) `prefix_prompt` (strings):
   - The prefix prompt serves as the initial context or instruction for the language model.
         It sets the stage for what is expected in the output